mgmolisani/apollo-client/.api-reports/api-report-react_internal.api.md

     //
     // (undocumented)
     useReadQuery: typeof useReadQuery;
+    // Warning: (ae-forgotten-export) The symbol "useSuspenseFragment" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    useSuspenseFragment: typeof useSuspenseFragment;
     // Warning: (ae-forgotten-export) The symbol "useSuspenseQuery" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)